MySQL takes several measures to prevent misuse of user-defined functions.

 option is off, to prevent attempts at loading functions from

-shared object files other than those containing legitimate
+shared library files other than those containing legitimate

 UDFs.
 If you have older UDFs that contain only the